Yozmelar2/ImageToPdfV2/README.md

 * /convert - Convert Photos to PDF

+* /cancel - Cancel your photos from Que

-* /pages - Reply to any pdf file to get total pages
+* /info - Reply to any pdf file to get information

+* /pdf2text - Convert pdf to text message

 ## ToDo